‘Celebrity Big Brother:’ Tom Green Thinks He’ll Receive Apologies From Houseguests

 Tom Green is enjoying his time outside of the Celebrity Big Brother house after being evicted on Friday night’s episode.
-Tom racked up his share of enemies even though he wasn’t planning on it in the house.
-There was an unexpected amount of tension for Tom with his roommates after some of the women in the house accused him of being threatening.
+Tom racked up his share of enemies, even though he wasn’t planning on it.
+There was an unexpected amount of tension between Tom and his roommates after some of the women in the house accused him of being threatening.

 Verbal altercations with Tamar Braxton and Lolo Jones played out on television for everyone to see.
-The women didn’t appreciate how Tom tried to “manipulate” votes by putting his enemy Ricky Williams on the block next to someone he knew the women wouldn’t vote for.
-It was terrific gameplay on Tom’s part, but it’s not how everyone viewed it.
-After he was evicted, Tom spoke with TV Guide about his roommates and how they took things much more seriously than he did.
+The women didn’t appreciate how Tom tried to “manipulate” votes by putting his enemy — Ricky Williams — on the block, next to someone he knew the women wouldn’t vote for.
+It was a terrific move on Tom’s part, but that’s not how everyone viewed it.
+After he was evicted, Tom spoke with TV Guide about his roommates, and how they took things much more seriously than he did.

 “I feel kind of badly for some of the people who were against me because I think they were maybe a bit overwhelmed.
 I’m sure when people get out and see how they’ve behaved, I do suspect that a lot of people will have some regrets.
 I wouldn’t be surprised if I got a few apologies.
 But I wouldn’t be surprised if I don’t either.
 I just don’t know these people that well.”